ivanyu/django-juice/README.md

 confirmation form for different actions.

 **Mixins**:
+* `EnsureCsrfCookieMixin` - a view mixin which forces class-based view to set CSRF token cookie.
 * `LoginRequiredMixin` - a mixin which makes class-based view available only for authenticated users.
 * `StoreArgsBeforeDispatchMixin` - a mixin which stores `args` and `kwargs` in